KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

       }
       ```

-  8. Paste the CSS code into the *src/app/quiz/quiz.component.css* file.
+  8. In Atom, open the _src/app/quiz/quiz.component.css_ file and paste the CSS code into the file.
 These styles apply only to the markup in _quiz.component.html_.

   9. Save the _src/app/quiz/quiz.component.css_ file.